RomarioRaffington/nodeqa_examples/code_coverage/README.md

 # Code Coverage Example
-A simple example to showing code coverage with Istanbul with mocha.
+A simple example to show code coverage with Istanbul with mocha.

 ## Getting Started